shenzr/fastpr/readme.md

 zhirong.shen2601@gmail.com

-We further extend the idea of FastPR to Azure's Local Reconstruction Codes (Azure-LRC).
-Please refer to section 4 in this file for Azure-LRC deployment.
+We further extend the idea of FastPR to Azure's Local Reconstruction Codes (AzureLRC).
+Please refer to section 4 in this file for AzureLRC deployment.